 An experimenter.
 A collaborator.
 A bouncer of ideas.
-I use the body of performance to explore themes such as identity, anxiety, sexuality, religion, fandom, altered states, dystopia and various aspects of popular culture.
-Blurring the lines between theatre and visual art, I explore narrative through collage techniques and multi-genres, and delve into subject material with vigour & imagination.
-I am inspired to disturb, to make strange, to question, to laugh, to sculpt space, to D.I.Y.
-I am also obsessed with objects …
+Mia uses the body of performance to explore wide-ranging themes such as identity, anxiety, sexuality, religion, childhood, fandom, altered states, consumerism, addiction, dystopia … Blurring the lines between theatre and visual art, she explores narrative through collage techniques and multi-genres, and delves into subject material with vigour & imagination.
+Mia is inspired to disturb, to make strange, to rearrange, to question, to laugh, to sculpt space, to D.I.Y.
+She is also obsessed with objects …

-Research Interests: creative movement, viewpoints, devised theatre, lip-sync, postdramatic theatre, performance art, performance anxiety, Hrotsvitha of Gandersheim, ritual, wunderkammers, altars, Madonna, collage, object theatre, pochinko clown, and free association (streaming) approaches to movement-improvisation and the generation of performative text.
+Research Interests: creative movement, viewpoints, devised theatre, object theatre, lip-sync, postdramatic theatre, performance art, performance anxiety, Hrotsvitha of Gandersheim, ritual, wunderkammers, altars, Madonna, Pochinko clown, collage, assemblage, bricolage, and free association (streaming) approaches to movement-improvisation and the generation of performative text.

-In the late summer of 2017, I moved to the desert-coulee-scape of Southern Alberta where I have begun a tenure track Assistant Professor position in the Fine Arts Faculty @ the University of Lethbridge.
+In the late summer of 2017, Mia moved to the desert-coulee-scape of Southern Alberta where she has begun a tenure track Assistant Professor position in the Fine Arts Faculty @ the University of Lethbridge.

 RECENT + ONGOING + PAST PROJECTS: